American Totalisator

-Straus' new company installed its first equipment at Pimlico Race Course in Baltimore, Maryland, which displayed odds and payouts on illuminated boards, now known as "tote boards".
+Straus' new company installed its first equipment at Pimlico Race Course in Baltimore, Maryland, which displayed odds and payouts on illuminated boards, now commonly known as "tote boards".
 In 1933, American Totalisator installed its first complete electro-mechanical tote system at Arlington Park in Arlington Heights, Illinois.
-The Strauss patents 2,179,698 issued 11/14/39 and 2,182,875, issued 12/12/39 were a platform to build AmTote's growth as the once dominant provider of totalizator solutions in North America.
+The Straus patents, 2,179,698 (issued November 14, 1939) and 2,182,875 (issued December 12, 1939), provided a platform for AmTote's growth as the once dominant provider of totalizator solutions in North America.

 AmTote has installed more than 800 tote systems throughout the world.
 The original electro-mechanical devices have given way to fully computerized systems where bettors place and collect wagers at the same window, self-service betting terminals, Internet- and telephone-based wagering, and "hub" systems to facilitate simulcast wagering.

 The "classic style" AmTote display consists of 24 bulbs, 6 high by 4 wide.

 AmTote's numeric displays were often seen on television game shows in the 1950s and 1960s, most notably the original version of The Price is Right.
 The company was also an investor in the manufacturer of the original UNIVAC computer system.

 The company is based in Hunt Valley, Maryland.
 It was once owned by General Instrument and later sold to a division of Motorola.
-Today, AmTote International is a wholly-owned subsidiary of The Stronach Group, the corporate parent of several race tracks, including Pimlico.
+Today, AmTote International is a wholly owned subsidiary of The Stronach Group, the corporate parent of several race tracks, including Pimlico.